List of operations conducted by SEAL Team Six: Operation Wildcat Torrent

 On October 26, 2020, U.S. citizen Philip Walton was abducted from his farm in Massalata in southern Niger early in the morning by armed kidnappers who demanded a ransom from the man's father.
-Approximately three days later DEVGRU Silver squadron conducted a "precision" operation based on intelligence gathered by the CIA, supported by elements of MARSOC, that rescued Walton and killed 6 out of the 7 captors.
+Approximately three days later DEVGRU Silver squadron conducted Operation Wildcat Torrent based on intelligence gathered by the CIA, supported by elements of MARSOC, that rescued Walton and killed 6 out of the 7 captors.

 2023 Sudan Conflict

 Sudan Embassy Evacuation

-On April 22, 2023, SEAL Team Six and the Army's 3rd Special Forces Group evacuated 70 staff members from the US Embassy in Sudan.
+On 22 April 2023, SEAL Team Six and the Army's 3rd Special Forces Group evacuated 70 staff members from the US Embassy in Sudan.